BakkerGames/Castlequest_GRIF/README.md

 (10) I felt sad for the hunchback and gave them a more lasting effect in the game.

-(11) Several typos and spacing issues were left in.
+(11) Any typos and spacing issues from the original were left in.
 The fixes are in the "Mods\corrections.grif" file.

 (12) For debugging and walkthroughs, "value.norandom" was added.
 If "true", the wolf and gnome never appear, the Mirror Maze is more stable, and the footsteps are never heard.
 Make sure it is "false" or undefined for the full Castlequest experience!